Romania

 Vatra Verde

-‘Vatra Verde’ (translating to Green Hearth) emphasises that humanity needs collaboration to thrive and mitigate the climate and conflict crises, while being aware that collaboration itself is a complex process, involving change in attitudes, behaviour, mindsets.
-The Romanian pavilion strives to provide an opportunity to bring about this change.
+The Pavilion emphasises that humanity needs collaboration to thrive and mitigate the climate and conflict crises, while being aware that collaboration itself is a complex process, involving change in attitudes, behaviour, mindsets.
+The exhibition strives to provide an opportunity to bring about this change.

 Using a variety of recycling techniques, the team repurposed several types of waste (paper, leather powder, plastic, metal, etc.) into a multidisciplinary interactive installation, reminiscent of Brancusi's "Table of Silence" and its symbolism.
 The seating area is organised around a ‘live’ installation, crafted from recycled paper and recycled cereal husks, and bonded together with mycelium-based biodegradable glue.
 The exhibition harnesses the power of mycelium to grow our materials using organic and synthetic substrates that are the by-products or 'wastes' of other industries.
 This manufacturing process has a positive impact on the environment as it is completely regenerative.

-To create an inclusive acoustic experience, the visitors will hear sounds and vibrations of the plants grown in the installation through the “Music of the plants” technology.
-The electricity needed for this will be generated on site, as visitors will be invited to play with the central piece through kinetic interactions.
-By superposing acoustic and kinetic layers of interaction, ‘Vatra Verde’ depicts the world as a busy and noisy hive, full of distracting elements and stimuli, that might hinder collaboration.
-The visitor is left pondering about the role of convergence and positive feedback loops, in a world where collaboration is still vital despite system complexity.
+The electricity required for this installation will be generated on-site, as visitors are invited to play with the central piece using kinetic interactions.
+By layering acoustic and kinetic interactions, "Vatra Verde" portrays the world as a bustling and noisy hive, full of distracting elements and stimuli that can hinder collaboration.
+Visitors are left to ponder the role of convergence and positive feedback loops in a world where collaboration remains essential despite system complexity.

 Credits